-In accordance with the Transparency and Accountability Act, I am pleased to present the 2011-12 Activity Report for the Health Research Ethics Authority (HREA) hereafter referred to as the Authority.
-The Authority has been included under the Transparency and Accountability Act as a Category 3 entity and has planned and reported in keeping with these requirements.
-This report better enabled the Authority to enhance recognition of ethical issues related to health research and achieve its accountability requirements to the public.
+In accordance with the Transparency and Accountability Act, I am pleased to present the 2011-14 Activity Plan for the Health Research Ethics Authority (HREA) hereafter referred to as the Authority.
+The Authority has been included under the Transparency and Accountability Act as a Category 3 entity and will be planning and reporting in keeping with these requirements.
+This plan better enables the Authority to enhance recognition of ethical issues related to health research and achieve its accountability requirements to the public.

-In the development of this Activity Report consideration was given to Government's strategic directions, as well as the mandate and activities of the Authority.
-This Annual Report provides an overview of the activities of the Authority in its first year of development and the extent to which planned and actual activities were met during fiscal year 2011-12.
+In the development of this Activity Plan, consideration was given to Government's strategic directions, as well as the mandate and activities of the Authority.

-As Chairperson of the Authority my signature below is indicative of the Authority's accountability for the preparation of this Activity Report and achievement of the objectives and any variances contained in this Activity Report.
+My signature below is indicative of the Authority's accountability for the preparation of this Activity Plan and achievement of the objectives contained in this Activity Plan.